 Terrorist threat worldwide

-Driving in Latvia can be dangerous sometimes due to icy conditions and reduced visibility in winter, poorly maintained roads and vehicles, and inadequate road lighting.
+Driving in Latvia can be dangerous sometimes due to icy conditions and reduced visibility in winter, poorly maintained roads and vehicles, and poor road lighting.
 According to the World Health Organization (WHO), you are twice as likely to be killed in a motor vehicle accident in Latvia than in Australia.

 - headlights must be on at all times.

 - winter tyres must be fitted from 1 December to 1 March.
 These dates may vary according to weather conditions.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the